quandaleIV/batch-job-runner/README.md

 | `pdf-report` | Fetches forex OHLCV data, runs technical analysis, generates a PDF report |
 | `data-scrape` | Scrapes external data, processes and saves structured JSON to S3 |

-Adding a new job type requires only a new Docker image pushed to ECR — the platform infrastructure is job-agnostic.
+Adding a new job type requires only a new Docker image pushed to ECR.
+The platform infrastructure is job-agnostic.

 ---